sourcebots/sbot/docs/source/tutorials/connecting-your-kit.rst

 -  Do not disassemble/reassemble your kit without first switching it off by pressing the red button.

--  Always be careful handling your battery, only ever plug it into the Power board (the board with a fan).
+-  Always be careful handling your battery, only ever plug it into the power board (the board with a fan).

 -  Check your kit thoroughly before switching it on again.
 If something is connected up incorrectly when the kit is powered up, it may break the kit!

--  When making your own wires CamCons (or anything at all, but CamCons in particular), always double-check that the correct connections are made at either end (positive to positive, ground to ground, etc.) before plugging in the cable or plugging in the battery and switching things on.
+-  When making your own wires, especially those with CamCons on the end, always double-check that the correct connections are made at either end (positive to positive, ground to ground, etc.) before plugging in the cable or plugging in the battery and switching things on.